Parquery/icontract/README.rst

 promote dont-repeat-yourself principle (`DRY <https://en.wikipedia.org/wiki/Don%27t_repeat_yourself>`_) and spare the programmer the tedious task of repeating the message that was already written in code.

-We want this library to be used mainly in production code and let us spot both development and production bugs with enough information.
-Therefore, we decided to implement only the pre-conditions and post-conditions which require little overhead, and intentionally left out the class invariants.
-Class invariants seem to us tricky to grasp ( for example, depending on the design class invariants may hold only at the first call of the public function, but not in the private functions; or they may hold only at the first call to a method of a class, but not in the sequent calls to other class methods *etc.*).
-The invariants hence need to come with an overhead which is generally impractical for production systems.
+In the long run, we hope that design-by-contract will be adopted and integrated in the language.
+Consider this library a work-around till that happens.
+An ongoing discussion on how to bring design-by-contract into Python language can be followed on `python-ideas mailing list <https://groups.google.com/forum/#!topic/python-ideas/JtMgpSyODTU>`_.

 Usage
 =====
-icontract provides two decorators, ``pre`` and ``post`` for pre-conditions and post-conditions, respectively.
+icontract provides two function decorators, ``pre`` and ``post`` for pre-conditions and post-conditions, respectively.
+Additionally, it provides a class decorator, ``inv``, to establish class invariants.

 The ``condition`` argument specifies the contract and is usually written in lambda notation.
 In post-conditions, condition function receives a reserved parameter ``result`` corresponding to the result of the function.
 The condition